-- On some printers you can print out a test page without even going through your computers print interface.
-It varies depending on the model, for example on the Photosmart C3180 if you hold down the ‘x’ button and the colour button then a test page will print.
-Have a look through you printers manual and see if your printer has this feature.
+- On some printers, you can print out a test page without even going through your computer print interface.
+It varies depending on the model, for example on the Photosmart C3180 if you hold down the ‘x’ button and the color button then a test page will print.
+Have a look through your printers manual and see if your printer has this feature.

-- If you can buy re-manufactured ink cartridges or can get them re-filled professionally then do so.
-Re-manufactued/re-filled/compatible cartridges do not void the printers warranty and as long as you check for reviews of the company you are buying from first then you should get similar or the same print quality for a lot less.
+- If you can buy remanufactured ink cartridges or can get them re-filled professionally then do so.
+Re-manufactured/re-filled/compatible cartridges do not void the warranty of the printer and as long as you check for reviews of the company you are buying from first then you should get similar or the same print quality for a lot less.

 - If you are wanting to save money, then try changing to the print quality to ‘draft’ or ‘grey-scale’ in your printer settings to save ink and print double-sided (also called duplex printing) if your printer allows it, to save paper.